KamyNz/pydaycali2023-mlops-/README.md

 ## Introduction

 This repository contains the necessary information to follow the demo from the presentation **Getting started with MLOps with MLflow on-premises** in the context of the [PyDay Cali](https://calidev.co/eventos/pyday/cali-2023/) event.

-The repository is structured into various sections for the installation and configuration of MLflow:
 - [PowerPoint-Presentation-in-Spanish](https://docs.google.com/presentation/d/1B4s1wYS_IuFgmeCPmgrnu1IGfCIbPvm7DJwaLaY-S_k/edit?usp=sharing)

-> **Note: Read the following before you begin!**
+> **Note: The repository is structured into various sections for the installation and configuration of MLflow.
+You should read other relevant prerequisites before you begin!**

 ## Relevant Prerequisites
 - [Follow these instructions to generate environment](https://docs.google.com/document/d/1cKt_1HJ4R_A4a8m9L3SW7RYCPYqYkyrUGv_dk4XTB8c/edit?usp=sharing)